Slavery and labour in the Knysna forests in the 19th Century

 While we have been unable to provide much hard evidence for the conditions under which black, coloured, KhoeKhoe, and other non-Europeans were required to work in the Knysna Forests from the end of the first Dutch occupation of the Cape in 1795 to the end of the 19th Century, this article has outlined the history of slavery in the Cape Colony under both Dutch and the British, and shown how the institution of slavery influenced racially discriminatory regulation throughout the 19th Century - and well into the 20th - which allows readers to draw their own conclusions regarding local conditions.

-- Please keep an eye on this site for our next article in this series: ‘Labour conditions in the Knysna forests under apartheid.’
-Coming soon!
+- Please now read our next article in this series: ‘Labour conditions in the Knysna forests under apartheid.’

 Slaves in George and Knysna